Joseph G. Allen, D.Sc., MPH

 Scientific and Medical Editorial Review Panel

 Assistant Professor/Director, Healthy Buildings program, Harvard T.H.
-Chan School of Public Health/Harvard Center for Health and the Global Environment
+Chan School of Public Health

 Dr. Joseph G. Allen is an assistant professor at the Harvard T.H.
 Chan School of Public Health.
 He began his career conducting forensic health investigations of sick buildings in several hundred buildings across a diverse range of industries, including healthcare, biotechnology, education, commercial office real estate and manufacturing.

-At Harvard, Dr. Allen directs the Healthy Buildings program at the Harvard Center for Health and the Global Environment, where he created “The 9 Foundations of a Healthy Building,” and he is the faculty advisor to the Harvard Healthier Building Materials Academy.
+At Harvard, Dr. Allen directs the Healthy Buildings program where he created "The 9 Foundations of a Healthy Building."
+He is also the faculty advisor to the Harvard Healthier Building Materials Academy.

 He presents internationally on the topic of Healthy Buildings, and his work has been featured widely in the popular press, including the Wall Street Journal, Harvard Business Review, National Geographic, Time, NPR, Newsweek, Washington Post, and Fortune.